 Those are questions I love to ask students, where do you thrive?
 Where does your intuition take you?
 Who do you want to serve?
 In Master Reiki Training, I ask students to discover what they want their niche to be and where they feel the magic.

-CRO—One of my favorite quotes from my father is that we’re all bozos on this bus.
+CRO—One of my favourite quotes from my father is that we’re all bozos on this bus.
 Some of us may have been on the bus longer than others, but we’re still all riding the bus towards death.

 When I’m teaching teachers, I always approach it with the idea that we’re co-creating this training together, and it’s always different because it’s based on who shows up and what questions are asked.